clandestinolibre/libre-css/README.md

 }
 ```

----

 ### Helpers (`helpers.css`)

-Helpers are intentionally kept **very small** and are only added when they remove real duplication.
+Helpers are intentionally kept very small and are only added when they remove real duplication.

 Currently included helpers: